-According to the Office of National Statistics at the last Census the village of Ruskington, near Sleaford, Lincolnshire, had a total population of 5,637, living in 2,479 households – an average of just 2.3 persons per household.
+According to the Office of National Statistics at the last Census the village of Ruskington, near Sleaford, Lincolnshire, had a total population of 5,652, just 15 more than in 2011.

 Ruskington is the largest village in Lincolnshire, by population, with much of its latter day growth due to attracting incomers, including people who have chosen to retire here.

 The population particularly grew in the 1980s as planning approval was given for the addition of several hundred houses.

 The village dates back to pre-Domesday times and Ruskington All Saints is a Norman church, built in 1086 to replace the earlier wooden Anglo-Saxon church on the site.

 Although part of the tower masonry survives it was rebuilt in 1620 after damage in 1618.

 At the time of the Domesday Survey [reference above left] the village was recorded as “Rischintone” (“farmstead where rushes grow“) and had a population of 39 households (very large for its time), made up of 8 villagers, 8 smallholders, 22 freemen and 1 priest.

 Over a century ago, however, the village was a very different place.